AdrianCGallo/starter-academic/content/authors/admin/_index.md

 highlight_name: true

 # Practice words:
-# Adrian (he/him) is currently a Ph.D.candidate of soil science, although he does not want to be a soil scientist.
+# Adrian (he/him) is currently a Ph.D.candidate in soil science, but he does not want to be a soil scientist.
 It's not for lack of interest.
-Soils are, in fact, incredible ecosystems that are undervalued at the societial level.
-Unfortunately, society faces problems that are larger than soils and Adrian wants to make a career on helping to improve society so that he leaves the Earth in better shape than when he entered it.
+Soils are  undervalued ecosystems that benefit society.
+Unfortunately, society face problems that are far greater than soils which he's [written about](https://acsess.onlinelibrary.wiley.com/doi/full/10.1002/saj2.20210).
+Adrian wants his future career to focus on improving society so that he leaves the Earth in better shape than when he entered it.

 # Adrian grew up in California spending summers exploring the Sierra Nevada mountains.
 Those ecosystems, and the granitic rock outcrops, led him to pursue a degree in soil science with a geology minor at Cal Poly San Luis Obispo.
 The Learn By Doing motto of Cal Poly led to internships with the USDA Forest Service in both Alaska and Oregon where he analyzed landscapes for a ten-year timber harvesting plan, prepared documents for the NEPA process, and proposed watershed scale action-plans at the with multiple resource benefits.
 Following his experience with land management agencies, he wanted to be more informed about how soils can better fit within